Sleep's Holy Mountain: Release and reception

 The recordings that would become Sleep's Holy Mountain were originally sent to independent label Earache as a demo.
 The label immediately signed the band and released the recordings exactly as they were received.
 It was the last album to be released by the band as a fully functioning group for a while, as their subsequent albums up to 2018's The Sciences were released after the group had broken up.

 The album, which includes the word "stoner" in the lyrics of two songs and prominently features cannabis leaves in its album art, is widely considered one of the seminal albums in the evolution of stoner rock.
 It became a favourite of the heavy metal press and the band was heralded, along with Kyuss, as leaders of the emerging stoner metal scene.

 The songs "Dragonaut" and "Some Grass" are used in the 1997 Harmony Korine film Gummo.

 In May 2009, the album was performed live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.

 Track listing

-All music/lyrics written by Sleep except "Snowblind".
+All music/lyrics written by Sleep.